 In a British limited partnership, the individuals bind themselves under the name of a partnership but this doesn't affect their individuality to a greater extent as they enter the legal processes, business deals, and other similar activities on their own.
 The limited partnership doesn’t have any credibility of its own but it’s the individuals who have.

 Similar to investments and entering legal works, the profits made by the individuals and the taxes paid to the authorities by them are also different from one another.
 The basic tax is levied on the general partners.
 Limited partners are not bound to pay any major tax amounts, however, a small amount can be paid on consent.

-Limited partnership registration needs you to fill the LP1 and LP3 Forms and then submit them to company's office with the fee.
+Limited partnership formation needs you to fill the LP1 and LP3 Forms and then submit them to company's office with the fee.
 Within few days of the British LP registration, the partnership is listed and is ready to be used for business.